jinyalong/mcpproxy/README.md

      - `SHARED_SESSION`: true/false
      - `MCP_SERVER_CONFIG`: Your MCP server configuration

+3. Deploy the service

-The server will be automatically deployed and managed by Alibaba Cloud.
+The server will be available at the provided Cloud Run endpoint.

 ## Logging